Pagure/pagure/doc/overview.rst

 ========

-Pagure is split over multiple components, each having their purpose and all but one (the core application) being optional.
+Pagure is split over multiple components, each having their purpose and all but two (the core web application and its workers) being optional.

 These components are: